 For example, a large back garden may be hard to maintain if you have mobility issues or cannot access or store a lawn mower.

-We do not recommend you carry out any repairs on electrics, appliances (outside of what is safe to do in the manual), plumbing or gas.
-Leave this to the experts.
+We do not recommend you carry out any repairs on electrics, appliances, plumbing or gas.
+Leave this to the experts and report any issues to your landlord straight away.